The Hogan Family: Syndication

-The Hogan Family aired in U.S. syndication on local television stations, from September 1990 until Summer 1998.
+The Hogan Family aired in U.S. syndication on local television stations, from September 1990 until the summer of 1998.
 From August 1998 until August 1999, startup broadcast network PAX TV aired reruns of the series weekdays at 4/3c.

-ABC Family previously held the U.S. syndication rights to the program and had aired episodes twice daily for five weeks from September 25 (2005?) until October 27, 2006.
-It had discontinued running the show since then.
+ABC Family previously held the U.S. syndication rights to the program and had aired episodes twice daily for five weeks from September 25 to October 27, 2006.
+It has discontinued running the show since then.

-In Canada, the Crossroads Television System held the Canadian syndication rights and began airing the show Wednesday nights.
+In Canada, the Crossroads Television System held the Canadian syndication rights and began airing the show on Wednesday nights.
 It discontinued airing the show in 2011.

-The Hogan Family title was used for syndicated showings of almost all episodes, including those originally broadcast as Valerie or Valerie's Family.
-Also, the theme was shortened in the opening credits when the show was in syndication.
-During the Valerie seasons, the title sequence becomes slow motion at the scene where Mike and the boys begin to tackle Valerie in their football game.
-For the third-season episodes, the title shot from seasons four and five is used for reruns, where The Hogan Family is displayed over the Hogans carrying their picnic items through the park.
-This deleted the scene where Sandy runs out to the baseball diamond to try and get the bases unloaded.
-The latter was where the Valerie's Family title was shown on NBC airings, with The Hogans appearing over the park-walking scene.

-Initially the only episode to retain the Valerie title in syndication was "Bad Timing" (February 8, 1987), which also kept the original parental advisory disclaimer from NBC.
-But by 2016 the first two seasons went back to their Valerie title.
-Season three however stayed as The Hogan Family but did not include the Jason Bateman Hockey sequence of season four.
+The Hogan Family title was used for syndicated showings of almost all episodes, including those broadcast as Valerie or Valerie's Family, along with a shortened theme.

-In 2016, Antenna TV announced that they would air the series in 2017.
+In 2016, Antenna TV announced that it would air the series in 2017.
 The Christmas episode was the first to air on the network on December 16, during a marathon of holiday-themed episodes from Antenna TV programs throughout the month, before the show officially joined the lineup on January 2, 2018.

-The series began airing on Rewind TV on September 1, 2021, after leaving Antenna TV.
+On September 1, 2021, the series began airing on Antenna TV's new sister network Rewind TV, which features sitcoms from the 1980s through the 2000s until it was removed on September 27, 2025.

-In the United Kingdom, the series was shown on BBC1 from 1987 to 1992.
+In the United Kingdom, the series was shown on BBC1 from 1986 to 1992.

-In New Zealand, the series was shown on TVNZ.